 Use tire covers to prevent the tires from becoming dry-rotted from sun exposure.
 If you don’t have tire covers for your RV, you can wrap a tarp around the tires and use a bungee cord to hold the tarps in place, but tire covers are the best bet.

 In order to keep the batteries from completely draining be sure to turn off or disconnect every electrical element in the RV.
 If you have electricity available during storage you could use a battery tender to keep the batteries charged.
 If you have someone close by who can keep an eye on your RV have them start your RV up a few times each month and allow it to run for several minutes to recharge the batteries.

 If your RV has leveling jacks, be sure to put them down.
 If you’re storing your motorhome or trailer on grass or a dirt surface, you’ll also want to use pads under the jacks to prevent them from sinking into the ground.

 If you’re storing your RV for more than a month, you’ll need to fill the fuel tank and add a fuel stabilizer.
 The fuel stabilizer will prevent the fuel from deteriorating and causing problems for your engine.
 After adding the stabilizer, run both the engine and the generator to make sure the stabilizer spreads through the entire fuel system.

 To prevent insects as we discussed above, and for safety reasons, you will need to shut off your propane tank.

 Install good locks to prevent theft.
 Everyone knows that the storage compartment key for any RV will unlock storage compartment in every other RV.
 So, my storage compartment key can most likely open your storage compartment.
-Replace the lock or remove all of your valuable items from the storage compartment prior to storing the RV.
+Replace the storage compartment locks or remove all of your valuable items from the storage compartments prior to storing the RV.
 You may want to consider chaining the wheels as well if you are storing a travel trailer.